Then pay attention :)

 Our mission is to help students learn complex concepts faster and make that knowledge freely available for everyone.
 To achieve that, we work together with universities to support their statistics and math courses via our online practice platform.

-Scientifically novel: what makes this project scientifically interesting is the underlying architecture of our platform.
+Novel: what makes this project novel is the underlying architecture of our platform.
 We have implemented a ‘domain model’: a graph of all the hierarchical and prior knowledge relations between topics in math and statistics.
-Instead of using a generic algorithm to provide suggestions, you can make use of this knowledge graph.
-The question is: how to do this?
-That is the aim of this project.
+All exercises are related to these topics and the domain model can be used in the ranking, subsetting and selection of the right exercise.
+The question is: how to design the database, software and caching such that the end user experiences a responsive practice platform?

 Please send an email before june 20, 2018 to firstname.lastname@example.org with a short motivation and your experience.